 So we may improve the experience for everyone, after using a room please provide feedback regarding the experience by taking the survey in the LibCal follow-up email.

-These mini-studios can be used for recording content for later asynchronous online viewing by students or for live instruction and include the following technologies:
+The mini-studio can be used for recording content for later asynchronous online viewing by students or for live instruction and include the following technologies:

 Record content to the Cloud using Zoom

 Use Canvas to access and record content through Zoom or Panopto

 The mini-studio is equipped with the following resources:

 - Windows PC with Zoom, Panapto and Canvas enabled.